 In the spring the plant makes small basal leaves, in the summer you'll see clusters of three leaflets coming from a stem as shown below.

 In the summer umbels of white flowers and seed heads will appear.
 The flowers are edible, but tiny.
-The seeds have a strong bitter flavor most people won't care for, including me.
+The seeds have a strong flavor many people won't care for, including me, and the same goes for the seeds.

 Look Alikes